 Student leaders who want to make the residence life experience the best it can be for resident students!

-Resident assistants, known as “RAs,” are upperclass students who live on each floor in the residence halls to be a resource, guide, and role model for the students who live on the floor.
-They are part of the Residence Life staff and receive compensation for their role.
-“RAs” are student leaders who have a strong desire to contribute to the overall betterment of the residential community.
+Resident Assistants, known as RAs, are upperclass students who live on each floor in the residence halls to be a resource, guide, and role model for the students who live on the floor.
+They are part of the Residence Life Staff and receive compensation for their role.
+RAs are student leaders who have a strong desire to contribute to the overall betterment of the residential community.
 They are trained in a variety of skills from hall programming to emergency response.
-The “RA” is a key component to facilitating a diverse, meaningful, and exciting community atmosphere!
+The RA is a key component to facilitating a diverse, meaningful, and exciting community atmosphere!

-Thinking about applying to be a resident assistant?
+Thinking about applying to be a Resident Assistant?
 Review the job description below, then click on the downloadable application and submit to the Residence Life Office.
 Typically, hiring of RAs for the upcoming year occurs in the spring semester.
 You can check with Residence Life staff for pertinent dates and deadlines.
 However, sometimes an opening occurs during an academic year—so feel free to submit your application anytime.

 Resident Assistant Job Description:

 Resident Assistants are the primary contact on their floor, a community builder, maintain a safe community, and be a role model, mentor, mediator and all around resource person for students to go to.
 The Resident Assistant will also be expected to follow all the Residence Life policies and to enforce those policies while maintaining their other key roles on campus.
-The Duties that RAs are expected to meet are below.

 - Participation in staff trainings

-- Duty night 7:00pm-7:00am
+- Duty Nights

-- Remain on campus/in building during the entire time on duty
+- Remain on campus/in building during the entire time on duty.

-- Rounds on campus or in designated area on their duty night/ weekends
+- Rounds on campus or in designated area on their duty night/ weekends.

-- Desk shift 7:00pm-11:00pm on the night on duty in their area
+- Desk shift 7:00 pm-9:00 pm on the night on duty in their area.

-- They will all be able to call professional staff as needed for back up
+- They will all be able to call professional staff as needed for back up.

 - Weekend Duty